Epcot’s Rose and Crown Pub with Fireworks Viewing

 Seating Location and Atmosphere

-We ended up with a table outside, but not one that would give us a good view of the fireworks.
-We were just fine with that as we discovered that Rose & Crown has a private viewing deck that ALL diners at the restaurant could use during the fireworks.
+Our first time at Rose and Crown we sat at a table outside, but not one that would give us a good view of the fireworks.
+We were just fine with that as Rose & Crown has a private viewing deck that ALL diners at the restaurant could use during the fireworks.

 This means that you don’t actually have to sweat getting a table outside, unless you simply want to enjoy some outdoor dining.

-Even with a less than ideal view at our table, sitting out on the porch is nice.
+Even with a less than ideal view at our table, sitting out on the porch was nice.

 Unlike our experience with enjoying the porch seating at Nomad Lounge, this porch was not a quiet atmosphere.
 This is not to say it was obnoxiously loud or unpleasant, because it wasn’t.